 What to do and where to eat in Belize

-Belize is getting more and more popular with travelers from all over the world and I understand why: it has a lot to offer!
+Belize is getting more and more popular with travellers from all over the world and I understand why: it has a lot to offer!
 I’m sharing my Belize tips with you on this page, I’ll tell you where to go, what to do and of course: where to eat!
 I’ve got tips for both the mainland of Belize, with Belize city, as the islands.
 Scroll down to read what to do and where to eat in Belize!

 I’m going to be honest with you: Belize City is not a place where you want to stay longer than necessary.
 The city doesn’t have much to offer and has a high poverty and crime rate.